himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

     return list(non_live_post_names)
 ```

-First, `non_live_post_urls` the list of non-listed post files.
-That returned
+First, the `non_live_post_urls` helper function returns a list of non-listed
-list is then used in `non_live_post_url` as the `pytest.fixture(params)`
+post files.
+That  list is then used in `non_live_post_url` as the
-object, much like `SITE_PAGES` and `POST_NAMES` were for the previous
+`pytest.fixture(params)` object, much like `SITE_PAGES` and `POST_NAMES` were
+for the previous
 fixtures.

 ### Finally...
 Some Tests!

 Phew.
 Okay.
 With *all of that* defined... lets create the first test file.
 When
-`pytest` runs, it will try to grab tests from all the files recursively down
+`pytest` runs, it will try to grab tests recursively from all the files down
-the current directory starting with `test`.
+the current directory, starting with `test`.
 This first set of tests will be
-testing whether a web page is being served (or not), so lets name the files
+checking whether a web page is being served (or not), so lets name the file
 `test_pages.py`.
 Again, start with the required imports.
 This time we only need
 `pytest` and `requests`.